ljkaras/gaussian_scripts/README.md

     python ~/bin/log_to_com.py
     ```
     The script will process all .log files in the folder, extracting optimized geometries from successfully terminated optimizations, and skipping files that have not terminated correctly.
 It will also provide a summary of how many new input files were generated and how many .log files have not terminated correctly.

+   **Note:** This process will overwrite your old .com files.
+Remember to re-run the `g16_inpgen.py` Python script to add the necessary keywords to your new input files.

    **WARNING:** Ensure to check for imaginary frequencies.
 This script does not perform imaginary frequency checks, please use [post_processing.bash](https://github.com/SigmanGroup/automated_workflow_for_SMILES_to_logs) for that.
-   **Note 2:** This process will overwrite your old .com files.
-Remember to re-run the `g16_inpgen.py` Python script to add the necessary keywords to your new input files.

 ### 3. Optimized Geometry Extractor to Text File (log_to_txt.py)